darconeous/ham-addr-old/ham-addr.txt.md

 Sometimes it is useful to encode a callsign in an EUI-48 or EUI-64 address.
 This can be useful when operating standard Wi-Fi or 802.15.4 equipment under section 97 rules.
-While it is mathmatically impossible to encode every 64-bit ham address as either an EUI-48 or an EUI-64, a significant subset of addresses can be encoded.
+While it is mathematically impossible to encode every 64-bit ham address as either an EUI-48 or an EUI-64, a significant subset of addresses can be encoded.